FlexI7Pro/Minecraft-Java-Security-Audit/warn.md

 **Evidence from code**:

-The `handleKey()` method processes the oversized arrays before validating size:
+The `handleKey()` method processes the arrays with excessive sizes before validating the size limit:

 ```java
 // ServerLoginPacketListenerImpl.java:186-200